jeter1112/hackath/Readme.md

 ## Overview

 The WiFi-Hacking project is developed for EE 314.
 It applies an array of kernel programming techniques to hack your WiFi.
-However, the project does not focus on understanding full mac80211 protocol for wireless drivers.
+However, the project does not focus on understanding full mac80211 protocol in wireless drivers.
 Instead, it teaches foundational mac80211 concepts, such as AIFS, CW, and CCA threshold.
 These concepts underly real-world device drivers.

 We designed this project with three goals in mind.
 The project allows you to visualize the result of the techniques you implement.
 It is based on Atheros drivers and also contains some code demos, but does not force you to read the lengthy code.
 Finally, WiFi-Hacking provides a challenging problem that demands extra effort; real-world kernel problems are more challenging.
 Happy Hacking!